Raven (Corvus corax), calling from a sign, Death Valley National Park, California. (Photo copyright © by Kaj Halberg)

 The generic name is the Classical Latin name of the common raven (below).

 Previously, jackdaws were also placed in this genus.
-Following genetic research, they have been moved to a separate genus, Coloeus (below).
+Following genetic research, they have been moved to a separate genus, Coloeus (above).

 Corvus corax Common raven